Maximize Your Salary Deferrals

 - you may qualify for the retirement savings contributions credit of up to $1,000 (up to $2,000 if filing jointly) for contributing to the plan and this credit may reduce your federal income tax liability.

-If you decide to contribute less than the maximum allowed at this time, you may be able to increase your contributions by completing a new salary deferral form during 2013.
+If you previously decided to contribute less than the maximum allowed, you may be able to increase your contributions by completing a new salary deferral form during 2014.